Elenterius/Biomancy/README.md

 This will give you access to the private mod development channels and resources such as the biomancy design document and concept board.

-You can track the development progress via our [Trello Board][Trello].
+You can track the development progress via our [Dev Board][Github Project].

 This project uses **Conventional Commits Messages** (https://www.conventionalcommits.org/en/v1.0.0/) to automatically genereate